inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 Continue the tests according to step 4 around Subscription creation in the above instructions.

-In this demonstration, test **5.1.01** Verify UDAP Token Requests may fail due to expired signatures if the test session has taken long enough.
+In this demonstration, the "Verify UDAP Client Credentials Token Requests" test may fail due to expired signatures if the test session has taken long enough.

 ## Auth Configuration Details

-When running these tests there are 4 options for authentication or allowing Inferno to identify which session the requests are for.
-Inputs that setup these options will be provided by the tester as a part of running the **1** Client Registration group.
-For all other groups, the authentication-related inputs are locked so that they cannot be changed.
-Running the  **1** Client Registration group again will enable updates.
+When running these tests there are 3 options for authentication, which also allows Inferno to identify which session the requests are for.
+The choice is made when the session is created with the selected Client Security Type option, which determines what details the tester needs to provide during the Client Registration tests:

-The options and the related inputs are:
+- **SMART Backend Services**: the system under test will manually register with Inferno and request access token used to access FHIR endpoints as per the SMART Backend Services specification.
+It requires the **SMART JSON Web Key Set (JWKS)** input to be populated with either a URL that resolves to a JWKS or a raw JWKS in JSON format.
+Additionally, testers may provide a **Client Id** if they want their client assigned a specific one.
-1. **UDAP B2B client credentials flow**: the system under test will dynamically register with Inferno and request access tokens used to access FHIR endpoints as per the UDAP specification.
+- **UDAP B2B Client Credentials**: the system under test will dynamically register with Inferno and request access tokens used to access FHIR endpoints as per the UDAP specification.
 It requires the **UDAP Client URI** input to be populated with the URI that the client will use when dynamically registering with Inferno.
-This will be used to generate a client id.
+This will be used to generate a client id (each unique UDAP Client URI will always get the same client id).
-2. **SMART Backend Services**: the system under test will manually register with Inferno and request access token used to access FHIR endpoints as per the SMART Backend Services specification.
-It requires the **SMART JSON Web Key Set (JWKS)** to be populated with either a URL that resolves to a JWKS or a raw JWKS in JSON format.
-Additionally, testers may provide a **Client Id** if they want to use a specific one.
-3. **Both UDAP and SMART**: the system under test will register as both a SMART and a UDAP client, using the same client id for both.
-If this path is chosen both authentication approaches will need to be demonstrated during the subsequent tests.
-The inputs for both options 1 and 2 are needed.
-In this case, the tester cannot specify a **Client Id** as the one generated for UDAP will be used.
-4. **Dedicated Endpoints**: Inferno will create a dedicated set of FHIR endpoints for this session so that the system under test does not need to get access tokens or provide them during these tests.
+- **Other Authentication**: Inferno will create a dedicated set of FHIR endpoints for this session so that the system under test does not need to get access tokens or provide them when interacting with Inferno during these tests.
 Since PAS requires authentication of client systems, testers will be asked to attest that their system supports another form of authentication, such as mutual authentication TLS.
-This approach requires the **Session-specific URL path extension** input to be populated with a string used to create a session-specific URL.
-This value can be re-used across sessions.
+  This approach uses the **Session-specific URL path extension** input to create a session-specific URL.
+This input can be provided for re-use across sessions, or left blank to have Inferno generate a value.
-   If not provided, a default will be generated.
-If the inputs associated with the SMART or UDAP approaches are populated, this one will be blanked out.

 ## Response and Notification Content